projectatomic/atomic-site/source/blog/2016-09-12-intro-to-system-containers.md

 `atomic pull` will download only the layers that are not already available.
 All the images are stored into the OSTree system repository.

-Using OSTree as storage has the advantage that if the same file is present in more layers, it will be stored only once.
+Using OSTree as storage has the advantage that if the same file is present in more layers, it will be stored only once, just like for container image layers.
 A container is installed through hardlinks, the storage is shared with the OSTree repository "hardlink farm".

 `atomic images list` shows the list of the available images: